Can you get sales and marketing singing the same tune?

 It needs to be an open conversation but it also needs to be a really visible one.
 You need to set up good reports to track things right through the buying process, from first touch to close.
 And then review it.
 That needs to be happening on a regular basis.
 Its not something that should be set in place and then looked at 3 years later.
 It needs to be constantly reviewed - is it delivering us what we need it to, is there ways that we could do this better?
 Constantly looking at this and reviewing it will not only make sure you are reaching your targets and getting what you need out of it but also keeping every team happy along the way.

 Open the discussion up

-Once you’ve got those agreed targets - that needs to be everything you are focussing on.
+Once you’ve got those agreed targets - that needs to be everything your B2B lead generation efforts are focussing on.
 You need to ensure that you are reporting on these, you are communicating them across the teams and raising any flags that come up in terms of the ability to reach them or the ability you see coming through.